tkanhuru/tkanhuru/README.md

-- 👋 Hi, I’m @tkanhuru
+- 👋 Hi, I’m Trish Kanhuru.
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Data Analytics.
+- 🌱 I’m currently learning Data Analytics at Turing College.
 - 💞️ I’m looking to collaborate on data projects.
-- 📫 How to reach me on my Likedin profile https://www.linkedin.com/in/trish-kanhuru/ or email at kanhurutrish@gmail.com .
+- 📫 You can reach me on my Likedin profile https://www.linkedin.com/in/trish-kanhuru/ or email at kanhurutrish@gmail.com .

 <!---
 tkanhuru/tkanhuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.